solana-foundation/developer-content/content/courses/program-security/reinitialization-attacks.md

 title: Reinitialization Attacks
 objectives:
   - Explain security risks associated with a reinitialization vulnerability
-  - Use long-form Rust check if an account has already been initialized
+  - Use native Rust to check if an account has already been initialized
   - Using Anchor’s `init` constraint to initialize accounts, which automatically sets an account discriminator that is checked to prevent the reinitialization of an account